dantheman213/JackTheVideoRipper/README.md

 ## FAQs

+##### What streaming providers are supported?

+A list of support services is available within the app; navigate to the menu and go to Help > About. `youtube-dl` will dictate which services are supported.

 ##### The downloaded file doesn't play on my computer, what's wrong?

 Try using a different media player.
 The best free media player out there is [VLC Player](https://www.videolan.org/vlc/index.html).
 Install and use that to ensure you can playback all desired media files.